Teaching Notes

 Example Output

-Users produce nine images showing the area of the ozone hole from 1996 through 2004.
-They use image analysis software to highlight, outline, and measure pixels that show ozone measurements of 225 Dobson Units or fewer (click the thumbnail for a larger view).
+In this chapter, students download and analyze ten images showing the area of the ozone hole from 1996 through 2005.
+They then use image analysis software to highlight, outline, and measure pixels that show ozone measurements of 225 Dobson Units or fewer.

-Measurement results are imported into a spreadsheet application to produce a graph showing how the size of each October's ozone hole changed over nine years (click the thumbnail for a larger view).
+Measurement results are imported into a spreadsheet application to produce a graph showing how the size of each October's ozone hole changed over ten years.
+(Click the thumbnail, right, for a larger view.)

 Grade Level